FAQs for Short-Term Rentals

-A. Short-Term Rental operators are required to inform all renters of the proper fire safety plans including an escape plan.
-In addition, all renters must receive a copy of the Town’s Guest Rules information sheet, which contains information about Town bylaws including recreational open-air burning, parking, noise, waste collection and tent use must be provided to the renter.
+A: Short-term rental operators are required to inform all renters of the proper Fire Evacuation Plan including an escape plan.
+In addition, all renters must receive a copy of the Town’s Guest Rules information sheet, which contains information about Town bylaws such as recreational open-air burning, parking, noise, waste collection, tent and/or trailer-use.

 - Contact information of your designated 24/7 local contact in the event of an emergency.

-- Working smoke alarms on each level and sleeping areas.
+- Working smoke alarms on each level and outside of sleeping areas.

 - Carbon monoxide alarms outside of each sleeping area.

-- Portable fire extinguishers of a minimum size 2A:10BC (5 Pound) located in an easy accessible location on each level of the home, not in cupboards, cabinets or closets.
+- Portable fire extinguishers of a minimum size 2A:10BC (5 Pound) located in an easy, accessible location on each level of the home, not in cupboards, cabinets or closets.

 - Bedroom windows free of obstruction.